-The Wyandot Indian tribe, also known as the Huron Tribe, were located in present-day Ontario and Ohio.
+The Wyandot Indian tribe, also known as the Huron Tribe, was located in present-day Ontario and Ohio.

-They were known as resourceful and excellent warriors that fought bravely in every battle.
+They were known as resourceful and excellent warriors who fought bravely in every battle.

 The earliest written accounts of the Huron were made by the French, who began exploring North America in the 16th century.
 News of the Europeans reached the Huron, particularly when Samuel de Champlain explored the Saint Lawrence River in the early 17th century.
 Some Huron decided to go and meet the Europeans.
 Atlanta, the principal headman of the Arendarhonon tribe, went to Quebec and allied with the French in 1609.